 Jess relocated to Sydney in 2017 to train with the best coaches in the country, and is considering moving overseas in order to chase success at international level and to fulfil her dream of a medal at the world championships and Olympic Games.

 “I’m immensely honoured to be recognised by SAHOF and equally grateful for the opportunities the Scholarship and Mentoring Program will give myself as an aspiring elite athlete.
 Any equestrian discipline is an extremely technical and challenging sport that involves a large number of factors both physically and mentally that determine our performance.
 Having the chance to collaborate with a sporting great.
 Dawn Fraser as my mentor will unquestionably benefit my career as I believe the mental aspect of sport can often be the most difficult to manage for athletes.
-I urge all rising Australian athletes to apply for the Scholarship; it is without a doubt, a once in a lifetime opportunity.” – Jessie Rice-Ward on being selected as a 2022 Tier 1 Scholarship Holder.
+I urge all rising Australian athletes to apply for the Scholarship; it is without a doubt, a once in a lifetime opportunity.” – Jess Rice-Ward on being selected as a 2022 Tier 1 Scholarship Holder.